devsyrem/Solana-Forensic-Toolkit/README.md

 ## Acknowledgments

-Solana Forensic Toolkit was made possible through collaboration with blockchain investigators, compliance professionals, and the open-source community.
-Special thanks to the Solana ecosystem for providing robust blockchain infrastructure that makes this analysis possible.
+Solana Forensic Toolkit was made possible through the extensive research done by Syrem, Founder of ChainLabs Technologies.

 ---

-This project represents a significant advancement in making blockchain analysis more accessible and collaborative, empowering users to gain deeper insights into on-chain activities on the Solana network.# Solana-Forensic-Toolkit
+**CLASSIFIED CONTENT**